Access Missouri Financial Assistance Program

 How will I know if I am eligible?

-The MDHE does not provide notice to students of eligibility.
-However, you will be notified if you provided conflicting information on your FAFSA that needs to be corrected before July 31 in order to be considered for an award.
+The MDHE will notify you by letter if you provided conflicting information on your FAFSA that needs to be corrected before July 31 in order to be considered for an award.
 It is very important that you accurately report information concerning your residency, citizenship and undergraduate or graduate status when completing or correcting the FAFSA.

 How will I receive my award?